bella-mir/urbanCartoPy/intro.md

 The course is accompanied by short videos explaining key concepts.

-It is self-paced with approximately 10–12 hours of content.
+It is self-paced with approximately 12–15 hours of content.

-At the start and at the end of each module, you may be asked to participate in a short survey to help assess your skills and competencies before and after completing the module.
+At the start and at the end of each module, you may be asked to participate in a short survey to help assess your knowlwge and skills.
 Additionally, you may be asked to submit the results of the tasks (optional).
 It will help to make the next iterations of the course better.

 ## Quick Facts

 - **Format:** Online, hands-on projects
-- **Length:** Self-paced with approximately 10-12 hours of content
+- **Length:** Self-paced with approximately 12-15 hours of content
 - **Prerequisites:** This course does not cover Python basics.
 If you're new to Python, please complete an introductory course before starting this one.

 ## Other information